lianoumaria/demol/README.md

 6. Run the transformations as m2t.main(model,directory) and m2m.main(model,directory).
 The first argument should be the path to the .dev file starting from examples directory.
-The second argument should be the name of (or path to) the output directory.
+The second argument should be the name of (or the path to) the output directory.

 For example to run the transformations for ThesisExample.dev which is saved in examples/ThesisExamples directory you should run
 ```sh